mathgladiator/adama-lang/docs/docs/language-tour.md

 }
 ```

 This channel will allow messages of type **Draw** to flow from the client to the code outlined above.
-In this case, the code will simply leverage an integrated query to find at most **$d.count** available random cards to associate to the sender.
+In this case, the code uses a LINQ query to find at most **$d.count** available random cards to associate to the Draw message sender.

 Messages alone create a nice theoretical framework, but they may not be practical for games.
 This messaging works great for things like chat, but it offloads a great deal of burden to both the message handler and the client.
 For instance, in a game, when can someone draw cards?
 Can they draw cards at any time?
 Or during a specific game phase?

-## Let the server take control!
+## Let the Server Take Control!

-This is where an incomplete **channel** comes into play.
-An incomplete channel is like a [promise](https://en.wikipedia.org/wiki/Futures_and_promises) which indicates that clients may provide a message of a specific type, but only when the document asks for them.
+To control message flow, Adama uses an incomplete **channel** identfier.
+An incomplete channel is like a [promise](https://en.wikipedia.org/wiki/Futures_and_promises) that indicates clients may provide a message of a specific type, but only when the document asks for it.

-This is where we need to take a detour because we need a third party to broker the play between these players.
-That is, who is going to be asking the players for messages?
+Adama uses a third party to broker the communicate between players.
+That is, it determines who is asking players for messages?
 This is where the document's [finite state machine](https://en.wikipedia.org/wiki/Finite-state_machine) comes into play.
 The document can be in exactly one state at any time, and states are represented via hashtags.
 For instance, ```#mylabel``` is a state machine label used to denote a potential state of the document.

-We can associate code to a state machine label directly and set the document into that state via the **transition** keyword.
+We can associate code to a state machine label directly and set the document to that state via the **transition** keyword.

 ```adama
 @construct { // this could also be a message sent after all players are ready